When to Seek Medical Care

 - The doctor may perform x-rays or simply look at the epiglottis and the windpipe by laryngoscopy.

-- Because manipulation of the epiglottis may result in sudden fatal airway obstruction and because irregular slow heart rates have occurred with attempts at intubation (putting a tube down the throat and placing the person on a machine that helps with breathing), the doctor will use the controlled environment of an operating room or intensive care unit to see the throat structures.
+- Because manipulation of the epiglottis may result in sudden fatal airway obstruction and because irregular slow heart rates have occurred with attempts at intubation (putting a tube down the throat and placing the person on a machine that helps with breathing), the doctor will likely use the controlled environment of an operating room or intensive care unit to see the throat structures.

-- Other laboratory tests that doctors use to screen illnesses may include the following:
+- Other laboratory tests may include the following:

 - Blood tests to look for infection or inflammation